-Bloating occurs when the abdomen becomes visibly extended, and may be accompanied by cramps and a physical feeling of fullness in the stomach.
+Bloating in men occurs when the abdomen becomes visibly extended.
+The bloating may be accompanied by cramps and a physical feeling of fullness in the stomach.
 Men often experience bloating as a result of increased gas in the abdomen.
 Increased gas can occur as a result of intestinal infections or intolerances to certain foods.

 Bloating in men may occur from a number of causes, including eating contaminated food, a food intolerance or an underlying health condition such as celiac disease or irritable bowel syndrome.

 Viral gastroenteritis is an intestinal infection that can develop in a man after the consumption of contaminated food or beverages, or direct contact with an infected individual.
 Although commonly referred to as the stomach flu, viral gastroenteritis does not affect the stomach and is not caused by the influenza virus.
 Some of the most common viruses that cause viral gastroenteritis include rotavirus and noroviruses.

 Viral gastroenteritis may cause abdominal cramps and pain, watery diarrhea, nausea, vomiting, muscle aches, a low fever and severe bloating in men, according to Mayo Clinic.
 Because viral gastroenteritis is caused by a virus, it cannot be cleared with antibiotics.
 The best treatment for viral gastroenteritis consists of increased fluid intake, bed rest and avoiding irritating foods.

 Intolerance to Lactose